traceybaird/AnimatedFirefly/README.md

 AnimatedFirefly
 ==========
-Coming soon, animating an image across the screen :)
+Playing with CSS3 Animations - animated image and background - see the firefly fly!